joshmimura/DH-150-Assignment1/README.md

 ## 3: User Control and Freedom

-The app lends the user much freedom by including redo functions throughout.
+The app lends the user much freedom and control by including redo functions throughout.
 For instance, if a listener accidentally skips a song, he/she can simply press the back arrow button to the left of the play button to return to the previous song.
 When navigating playlists, a user can tap to see the contents of a playlist and easily back out by clicking the left-pointing arrow in the upper left hand corner of the screen.
 Should a user accidentally add a song to the queue, he/she can swipe the opposite direction to undo that action.
 Also, volume control is accessible and easy to alter.
 The user can simply slide a button left and right to decrease and increase the volume respectively.
 Thus, Spotify excels in giving the user a sense of freedom and control.

 Score: 1